UniversalDependencies/docs/_zh-dep/mark-rel.md

 udver: '2'
 ---

-The `mark:rel` relation is reserved for three related uses of 的 _de_.
+The `mark:rel` relation is reserved for three related uses of 的 _de_: adjectives, relative clauses, and nominalized clauses.

 ### Adjectives [ADJ + 的 + NOUN]